itstrueitstrueitsrealitsreal/gossip-with-go-fe/README.md

 -   `.eslintrc.js` contains the configuration for ESLint.
 ESLint is a tool to help enforce code consistency.
 -   `.prettierrc.js` contains the configuration for Prettier.
 Prettier is a tool to help format code.

-Try changing some source code and see how the app changes.

 ## Additional Notes

 -   This project uses [Typescript](https://www.typescriptlang.org/).
 -   The linting and code formatting rules are specified in `.eslintrc.js` and `.prettierrc.js` respectively.
-    You may modify the rules.
 -   The available scripts are in `package.json`.
     Here are some scripts that you are likely to use more often:
     -   `yarn start`